near-ndc/voting-v1/elections/README.md

   - `quorum`: minimum amount of legit accounts to vote to legitimize the elections.
   - `seats`: max number of candidates to elect, also max number of credits each user has when casting a vote.

+## Flow

+- GWG deploys the elections smart contract and sets authority for creating new proposals.
+- GWG authority creates new proposals before the election starts, with eligible candidates based on the `nominations` result.
+All proposals are created before the elections start.
+  - NOTE: we may consider querying the candidates directly from the nominations contract.
+- Once the proposals are created and the elections start (`now >= proposal.start`), all human verified near accounts can vote according to the NDC Elections [v1 Framework](../README.md#elections).
+- Anyone can query the proposal and the ongoing result at any time.
+- Voting is active until the `proposal.end` time.

 ## Usage

 Below we show few CLI snippets: